php-fig/fig-standards/proposed/phpdoc.md

 #### Description

-The @see tag can be used to define a reference to other "Structural Elements" or to an URI.
+The @see tag can be used to define a reference to other "Structural Elements" or to a URI.

 When defining a reference to another "Structural Elements" you can refer to a specific element by appending a double colon and providing the name of that